LIVE-AIR Phase 3 Study

-In March 2021, we announced topline results in a Phase 3 multi-center, randomized, placebo-controlled, double-blinded, clinical trial in the setting of COVID-19.
-The study served as the basis for for the filing of an Emergency Use Authorization ("EUA") submission in May 2021.
+In March 2021, we announced topline results in a Phase 3 multi-center, randomized, placebo-controlled, double-blinded clinical trial in the setting of COVID-19.
+The positive results from the study served as the basis for the filing of an Emergency Use Authorization ("EUA") submission in May 2021.

-The Phase 3 trial assessed the safety and efficacy of lenzilumab in improving ventilator-free survival, reducing duration of ICU stay, improving overall survival, and reducing time to recovery in hospitalized adult patients with confirmed COVID-19 pneumonia.
+The primary endpoint of this Phase 3 trial evaluated the safety and efficacy of lenzilumab in improving survival without ventilation (SWOV) in COVID-19 patients.
+Secondary measures included duration of ICU stay, time to death, and time to recovery.
 The first patient was dosed in May 2020.
-There were 29 clinical sites across the US and Brazil.
+There was a total of 29 clinical sites across the United States and Brazil.

-The patients receiving lenzilumab were hospitalized and required supplemental oxygen as a result of COVID-19 but were not on invasive mechanical ventilation.
+The COVID-19 patients receiving lenzilumab were hospitalized and required supplemental oxygen but were not on invasive mechanical ventilation (“IMV”).
 They were also viewed as being at high risk of further disease progression.
 All patients had elevation in at least one inflammatory biomarker prior to receiving lenzilumab.
 All patients had at least one co-morbidity associated with poor outcomes in COVID-19 and several patients had multiple co-morbidities.